 Goi cuon rolls are filled with shrimp, pork, and fresh vegetables, providing a healthy and delicious option

-Visiting the Ho Chi Minh City Opera House can be an exciting and enriching experience, and many tourists have common questions regarding attendance, tours, and venue policies.
+Visiting the Saigon Opera House can be an exciting and enriching experience, and many tourists have common questions regarding attendance, tours, and venue policies.
 Below are answers to some frequently asked questions to help you prepare for your visit.

 While there is no strict dress code, it is generally recommended to wear smart casual attire when attending performances.
 Avoiding overly casual clothing such as flip-flops and shorts is advisable to align with the venue's ambiance.